Efficient Video Prediction via Sparsely Conditioned Flow Matching: Introduction

 In the recent growing field of diffusion models for image generation, the 3DiM method \cite{watson2022novel} introduces the idea of a sparse conditioning on randomly chosen scene views during the diffusion process, and showed impressive results in novel view synthesis.
 In our approach, we adapt this idea to the case of video prediction by also conditioning the generation of the next frame on a randomly chosen sparse set of past frames during the diffusion process.
 In practice, this is an effective remedy to limit the computational complexity of the model at both training and test time, because the conditioning at each training step is limited to a small set of past frames, but the frame prediction at test time can incorporate an arbitrary number of past frames (also efficiently).
 To further speed up the training and generation of videos at test time, we compress videos via VQGAN autoencoding \cite{esser2021taming} and work in the latent space.
-This design choice has been shown to work well in the case of image generation \cite{rombach2022high} and to enable the efficient generation of images at high resolution.
-We gain another significant performance boost both in terms of better convergence at training time and in terms of better image quality generation, by adapting Flow Matching \cite{lipman2022flow} to video prediction.
+This design choice has been shown to work well in the case of image generation \cite{rombach2022high} and to enable the efficient generation of images at high resolution. \sepehr{Unlike other methods that employ a temporal VQGAN~\cite{yan2021videogpt,gupta2022maskvit}, we adopt a per-frame VQGAN approach to minimize the training cost.
+Additionally, we incorporate a refinement network (more details in section~\ref{sec:vidpred}) to improve the frame quality and to correct any temporal inconsistencies between pairs of frames during post-processing.} We gain another significant performance boost both in terms of better convergence at training time and in terms of better image quality generation, by adapting Flow Matching \cite{lipman2022flow} to video prediction.
 The key insight is that it is possible to build an explicit mapping of a noise instance to an image sample, and diffusion models are the result of a specific choice of such mapping, which has been shown experimentally to be sub-optimal \cite{lipman2022flow}.
-Finally, to make our method more efficient at inference time, we introduce \emph{\warm}.
+Finally, to make our method more efficient at inference time, we introduce a \emph{\warm}.
 In the case of video prediction, the content changes slowly over time.
 Thus, we expect that a very good guess for the next frame is the current frame itself.
 Therefore, we propose to speed up the integration of the flow to generate the next frame by starting from a noisy current frame rather than from zero-mean Gaussian noise.
-We call our method \methodNameExtended (\emph{\methodName}).
-We demonstrate \emph{\methodName} on common video prediction benchmarks and show that it performs on par or better than state of the art methods, while being much more efficient to train.
-We also show that \emph{\methodName} can be used for video interpolation and can predict non-trivial object interactions.
+We call our method \methodNameExtended (\methodName).
+We demonstrate \methodName on common video prediction benchmarks and show that it performs on par or better than state of the art methods, while being much more efficient to train.
+We also show that \methodName can be used for video generation and interpolation and can predict non-trivial long-term object interactions.
+In summary, our contributions are the design of a video prediction model that \begin{enumerate} \item Extends flow matching to video prediction; \item Is efficient to train and to use at test time; \item Can be conditioned on arbitrarily many past frames; \item Is efficient at test time (via \warm). \end{enumerate}